iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 * `INSTANCES`: The number of Hornet instances to be deployed. `1` by default.
 * `INGRESS_CLASS`: The class associated with the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) object that will be used to externally expose the Node API endpoint so that it can be load balanced.
 It can depend on the target K8s environment. `nginx` by default.

-For deploying a Hornet Node using the default parameter values you just need to run:
+You can deploy a Hornet Node using the default parameter values by running the following command:

 ```sh
 hornet-k8s.sh deploy